Autism rates were slightly lower in infants born to women who had the Tdap shot.

 From age 2 months to 6 years, most children receive a series of vaccinations against whooping cough, diphtheria, and tetanus.
 But it takes time for the protective effects to kick in.

 Among the most dangerous for infants is whooping cough, a highly contagious respiratory infection that can make it hard to breath.
-Children often cough for so long all the air is forced from their lungs, resulting in the characteristic “whoop” when they try to catch their breaths.
+Children often cough for so long all the air is forced from their lungs, resulting in the characteristic “whoop” when they try to

-Young infants, especially those under 6 months who are too young to fully vaccinate, are vulnerable to severe and fatal cases of whooping cough.
+Young infants, especially those under 6 months who are too young to

 “The highest risk for severe morbidity as well as mortality is in young infants, particularly in the first couple of months of life,” Dr. Geeta Swamy, associate professor and vice chair for research in the department of obstetrics and gynecology at Duke University School of Medicine, told Healthline.